pingali/aadhaar-oauth2-server/README.md

 Work-in-progress
 ----------------

 Immediate:

 1. Clean up the implementation
 2. Test with https connection (whenever it is available)
 3. Performance evaluation/statistics

 Medium term:

-    1. Expand the authentication support
+1. Expand the authentication support in conjunction with pyAadhaarAuth
+2. Experiment with python-oauth2

 Thanks
 ------